 How the test works

 The test used to measure testosterone levels is a blood test.
-It is a convenient way to test your testosterone levels without having to see a doctor:
+It is a convenient way to test your total testosterone levels without having to see a doctor:

 - Your kit will contain 3 lances and a collection tube